Riken-Shah/Chillflix/readme.md

 ## Environment Setup 👷‍♂️
 Before setting up the project you will need to configure few things.\
-First you will need to get TMDB API from [here](https://www.themoviedb.org/settings/api) \
+First you will need to get TMDB API KEY from [here](https://www.themoviedb.org/settings/api) \
 You will need to create postgres database named `CHILLFLIX`
 ## Installation ⚡️
 Creating Virtual Environment